F3TTT/vagrant/README.md

     username and password to foreman are produced randomly during vagrant up.
 Scroll up in vagrant up session to find it.
 7. Set up smart proxy: https://puppetmaster.localdomain:8443
 8.  vagrant up client
+9.  vagrant ssh master
+ - puppet module install -i /etc/puppet/environments/production/modules saz/ntp
+ - add class to hosts in foreman GUI
-9. Report bugs, especially for Mac/VMWare uses.
+10. Report bugs, especially for Mac/VMWare uses.
 Development on platforms other than Win7/Virtualbox are not currently a priority.

 TODO